 Frieda thought the portion sizes were great for lunch but not quite filling enough for dinner.
 You also end up with fewer actual meals than Splendid Spoon claims since the meal plans are mostly made up of smoothies and soups.
 Perry Nix, RD, said, “All plans require you purchase a combination of smoothies, bowls, noodles, and dishes, which isn’t ideal for anyone not interested in all of these items.
 The smoothies are considered a meal, but don’t provide enough energy to be considered a sufficient meal replacement.”

-Another plus—their dedication to sustainability.
+Another plus—their dedication to sustainability, which earns them 4.75 out of 5 stars for this category.
 All packaging is recyclable, and Splendid Spoon recently opened a new distribution center which reduced their carbon dioxide emissions by 70,000 pounds.

 Unfortunately, while Frieda’s ingredients were still cold upon delivery, the dry ice had already melted.
 Meals were jumbled up in their containers and weren’t packed well, with soup containers arriving upside down.